Great Siege of Malta: Fort St. Michael and Mdina

-Gran Soccorso
+Gran Soccorso and battle in Mdina

-On 7 September, Don Garcia had, at last, landed about 8,000 men at St. Paul's Bay on the north end of the island.
-The so-called Grande Soccorso ("great relief") positioned themselves on the ridge of San Pawl tat-Tarġa on the 13th of September, waiting for the Ottoman assault.
-They consisted of mainly Spanish and Italian soldiers, sent by the Spanish Empire as well as the Grand Duchy of Tuscany, the Republic of Genoa, the Papal States, and the Duchy of Savoy.
+On 7 September, García de Toledo had, at last, landed 8,000 men at St. Paul's Bay on the north end of the island.
+After parading in front of the Ottoman armada to distract them, Toledo returned to Sicily planning to fetch another 4,000 men and land a third relief.
+The Turks were momentarily confused by the presence of the Spanish in the island, which allowed Sande and Corgna to complete a march with their supplies under the scorching sun until reaching the city of Mdina.
+The so-called Grande Soccorso ("great relief") positioned themselves on the ridge of San Pawl tat-Tarġa at Naxxar on the 13th of September, waiting for the Ottoman assault.
+They consisted mainly of Spanish and Italian soldiers sent by the Spanish Empire, the Grand Duchy of Tuscany, the Republic of Genoa, the Papal States, and the Duchy of Savoy.

-Mustafa Pasha, believing the relief to be much bigger, ordered the army to reembark, only to interrupt the evacuation and call out land troops again when he realized he still outnumbered Garcia's forces.
-During the subsequent fights, however, the relievers routed the Ottomans, after which Mustafa called for final retreat, leaving behind their heaviest baggage.
-It is said that, when some hot-headed knights of the relief force saw the Ottoman retreat and the burning villages, in its wake, they charged without waiting for orders from Ascanio della Corgna.
-Della Corgna, seeing the troops in such spirits, had no choice but to order a general charge which resulted in the massacre of the Ottoman force, who retired from the islands on 13 September.

-Malta had survived the Ottoman assault, and throughout Europe people celebrated what would turn out to be the last epic battle involving Crusader Knights.